Paulina Lebl-Albala

 Paulina Lebl-Albala (Паулина Лебл-Албала; August 9, 1891 – October 8, 1967) was a Serbian feminist, translator, literary critic, literature theoretician, and professor of literature in Belgrade.
-A co-founder of the Udruženje univerzitetski obrazovanih žena (UUOZ; Association of University-Educated Women; 1927), she also served as the organization's president.
+A co-founder of the Udruženje univerzitetski obrazovanih žena (UUOZ; Association of University-Educated Women) (established 1927), she also served as the organization's president.
 Rosie Stephenson-Goodknight is her granddaughter.

 Early years and education

-Paulina Lebl (sometimes spelled Lebel) was born in Belgrade, Serbia She was the youngest child in the family of Simon Lébl, an engineer in the French company which raised the railway in Serbia.
+Paulina (sometimes spelled Pauline) Lebl (sometimes spelled Lebel) was born in Belgrade, Serbia She was the youngest child in the family of Simon Lébl, an engineer in the French company which raised the railway in Serbia.
 Her mother was Natalie and there were three sisters, Hermina, Jelena, and Ruža.
 She grew up in the city's Ashkenazi community.
 She finished elementary and middle school in Niš, with third and fourth year at the Girls' College (1904–06).
-Between 1906–09, she attended and graduated from the First Women's Gymnasium, studying under Jovan Skerlić, Pavle Popović (1868–1939), and Bogdan Popović in the Faculty of Philosophy, classics department, where she participated in the literary club "Nada".
+Between 1906 and 1909, she attended and graduated from the First Women's Gymnasium, studying under Jovan Skerlić, Pavle Popović (1868–1939), and Bogdan Popović in the Faculty of Philosophy, classics department, where she participated in the literary club "Nada".